Wednesday, 18 October 2017

 The Festive Season and your Autistic Child

-The Christmas Event.
+The Festive Event.
 A tale of my past, as an autistic non-verbal child.

-So many autistic children dread Christmas.
+So many autistic children dread Christmas/other equivalent faith celebrations.
 Absolutely dread it.
 Not all.
 Some love it, because they love the overwhelmingness of it...but even then, watch many having meltdown after meltdown after that chaos.
 What I write here is a generalisation.
 Each autistic child is different.
 Always ask what works for us.

 Everything changes.
 In the last few weeks of term at school, everything changes.
 School plays to rehearse for.
 Christmas decorations to cope with.
 Timetable changes.
 The horrible 'you're not picked for any of the parts in the play but we'll let you hold a balloon whilst dressed as an elf' stuff.
 Changing into and out of searingly-painful costumes for dress rehearsals.
 Coping under bright lights and intense scrutiny.
 Trying to understand vague instructions.